WORKNC And WorkXPlore 3D At EMO

 WORKNC and WorkXPlore 3D will be on display in Germany for the first time under the Vero banner, at EMO in Hannover, between September 16th and 21st.

 Visitors to booth K12 in Hall 25 will see for themselves how Vero is continuing to invest in the WORKNC product suite, following its acquisition of Sescoi earlier this year.
-General Manager Simon Lee says: “Customers will see Vero’s new branding, and EMO gives us the opportunity to reassure them of investment in the products, service and support, and that WORKNC, WORKPLAN and WorkXPlore 3D will continue to develop as a premier software solution for mould, die and tooling businesses for 2 to 5-axis CNC programming.”
+General Manager Simon Lee says: “Customers will see Vero’s new branding, and EMO gives us the opportunity to reassure them of investment in the products, service and support, and that WORKNC, WORKPLAN and WorkXPlore 3D will continue to develop as a premier software solution for mold, die and tooling businesses for 2 to 5-axis CNC programming.”

 The latest release, WORKNC V22, will be on display, featuring new finishing toolpaths, along with a host of improvements to existing toolpaths.
 Morphing and spiral transition options, along with improved toolpath point distribution management, all contribute to ensure optimal surface finish quality, as well as reduced cycle times.